Employment and employee benefits in Spain: overview

 Collective agreements between unions and employers are quite common in public services, and at private industry and company level.
 Almost every company in Spain is subject to a collective agreement.
 The provisions in collective agreements apply regardless of the terms in the employment contract.

-Employers can unilaterally change the terms and conditions of employment provided they fulfil the requirements established by Article 41 of the Workers' Statute.
-Under Article 41, where demonstrated economic, technical, organisational or production justifications exist, the company management can resolve to make substantial changes to the following terms and conditions of employment:
+Employers can unilaterally modify the terms and conditions of employment acknowledged to employees under their employment contracts, collective agreements (which is different from a collective bargaining agreement) or enjoyed by virtue of a unilateral decision of the employer.
+To this effect, employers must fulfil the requirements established by section 41 of the Workers' Statute.
+Under section 41, where demonstrated economic, technical, organisational or production justifications exist, the company management can resolve to make a substantial modification to the following terms and conditions of employment:

 Hours of work.